umg-kmr/SWIM/docs/_build/html/_sources/installation.rst.txt

       conda create -n SWIM

-2. Activate and install the following packages:
+2. Activate the environment and install the following packages:
-   NumPy, SciPy, CFFI, matplotlib (optional but recommended).
+   NumPy, SciPy, CFFI, matplotlib, JupyterLab, numba (optional).

    ::

+      conda activate SWIM
       conda install -c <channel-name (eg. conda-forge)> <package-name (eg. numpy)>

+   Additionally, if you wish to use the Artificial Neural Network (ANN) emulator for SWIM, please also install PyTorch.
+Refer to the pytorch `documentation <https://pytorch.org/get-started/locally/>`_ and install for your specific system.

 3. It is also recommended to have a working installation of open-mpi (for parallelization) and C++ compiler (g++ for linux) if not already installed: